Island Hopping Adventure - summer

 Hiking Distance: 12-15 km

-This morning it's a short walk to the boat jetty at Skälvik and then back on the archipelago boat as you leave behind Svartsö and head to Möja, the island that is located right in the centre of the Stockholm archipelago.
+This morning it's back on the archipelago boat as you leave behind Svartsö and head to Möja, the island that is located right in the centre of the Stockholm archipelago.
 The little lively village of Berg is well worth a wander as is Möja church on the hilltop.

 The walk today takes you to Löka, a pretty hamlet of wooden summer houses by the water.
 Möja residents have been less inclined to sell off their houses and land to summer guests eager to find their piece of paradise in the archipelago, and therefore Möja's settlements retain their genuine character.